kc8son/postgresql_table_partitioning/readme.md

 Feel free to contribute by:
 - Addressing rows that don't match a defined partition.
+- Creating a new partition and moving data to it from the default partition.
 - Adding more partitioning strategies (hash, list partitioning)
 - Including performance benchmarks
 - Adding automation scripts